Helpline 0808 800 3333 or contact us

 0808 800 3333

-The National Spastics Society (the original name of Scope) is founded by three parents of disabled children (Ian Dawson-Shepherd, Eric Hodgson and Alex Moira) and a social worker who want disabled children to have equal rights to an education.
+The National Spastics Society (the original name of Scope) is founded by three parents of disabled children (Ian Dawson-Shepherd, Eric Hodgson and Alex Moira) and a social worker (Jean Garwood).
+They want disabled children to have equal access to education.

 TV personality and celebrity agony aunt Clare Rayner launches our telephone helpline, to provide free information and support to disabled people and their families.
 The helpline is still going today and supports over 22,000 people a year.

 See some more blasts from the past 60 years on our Pinterest board